ckeinsley/BuildHunter/README.md

     - Includes information about
         - Drop rate
         - Gather locations
-        - Which mosters drop them
-- Search for Monsters
-    - Retrieve information about monsters such as
-        - Weaknesses
-        - Damage required for part break

 - Look up Equipment and Gear (Weapons/Armor)
     - Will include
         - Attribute points obtained by wearing the gear
         - Available slots in the gear
-        - Items required to craft
+        - `Items required to craft`

 - Load / Store: Custom Gear Loadouts
     - Each loadout can be saved by an individual
     - Each loadout can be published
-    - Generates the materials required for crafting
+    - `Generates the materials required for crafting`
-    - Allows customization of decorations
+    - `Allows customization of decorations`
     - Generates a list of skills obtained by the loadout

 - Search published loadouts
     - Load published loadouts, change, and save them

 - Query skills
-    - Show how many and which attribute points are required to obtain a skill
+    - `Show how many and which attribute points are required to obtain a skill`

 ## Tools